Arduino - OLED

 SPI is generally faster than I2C but requires more Arduino pins.
 While I2C requires only two pins and can be shared with other I2C peripherals.
 It’s a trade-off between pins and communication speed.
 The choice is up to you.
 For OLED with I2C interface, there are several types of driver such as SSD1306, SH1106 driver .
 This tutorial uses SSD1306 I2C OLED Display 128x64 and 128x32

 - GND pin: should be connected to the ground of Arduino

 - VCC pin: is the power supply for the display which we connect the 5 volts pin on the Arduino.

 - SCL pin: is a serial clock pin for I2C interface.

 - SDA pin: is a serial data pin for I2C interface.

 ※ NOTE THAT:

-- The order of the OLED module's pins can vary between manufacturers.
+- The order of the OLED module's pins can vary between manufacturers and module types.
 ALWAYS use the labels printed on the OLED module.
 Look closely!

 If you use other Arduino other than Uno, the pins are different.
 Refer below table for other Arduino

 - On Arduino IDE, go to Tools Manage Libraries